Visit Merseyside Youth AssociationMYA

 By using this approach, MVP can engage all young people in discussions about abuse and violence, not as a potential perpetrator or victim, but as an empowered bystander with the skills and understanding to challenge negative behaviour and support victims.

-There are four stages of the bystander approach
+There are four stages of becoming an active bystander approach

 • Notice